stt-datacore/website/static/crew/forra_gegen_crew.md

 rarity: 4
 series: voy
 memory_alpha:
-bigbook_tier: 12
+bigbook_tier: 13
-events: 1
+events: 2
 in_portal: true
 published: true
 ---

-Useful skill set goes to waste with less useful stats and no events or collections.
-A chunk of crit rating at 3 seconds in arena can be hard to find.
-Early game use crew only.
+His skill set will look juicy at the behold screen, but his usefulness is swirling the drain.
+The most notable attribute here is a chunk of arena crit rating at three seconds, but you can and will find better shipboard options before too long.